 About the Author

+Greetings my friend!
 Since you’ve found your way here, it might be a good idea for me to introduce myself!

 First off, let me say “thanks for stopping by.”
 Whether this is your first visit or you’ve wandered through a few pages already, I’m grateful you took the time.

-My story starts in the heart of Ohio, where I was fortunate to be raised by parents from the Greatest Generation—folks who grew up during the Great Depression and came of age during World War II.
+So, … let’s get straight to it! :-) My story starts in the heart of Ohio, where I was fortunate to be raised by parents from the Greatest Generation—folks who grew up during the Great Depression and came of age during World War II.
 They didn’t dwell much on what they’d been through, but you could see the weight of it in their steadiness, in the way they showed up day after day and simply did what needed doing.

 Those important life lessons I picked up from my parents during the early years didn’t always settle in right away.
-Some of them had to follow me around for a while before I was ready to learn.
+Some of them had to follow me around for a while before I was ready to learn!
 But over time, through trial and reflection, they eventually found their place.
+I’ve come to learn that some of the greatest lessons in life don’t arrive with fanfare—they slip in quietly on ordinary days when you’re not even looking for it.

 And while those lessons helped shape my character, it was the spiritual grounding in our home—and especially the example of my grandparents—that I began to understand something deeper.
 Church was part of the rhythm in our home, and though faith wasn’t talked about in deeply personal terms, it was present.
 Still, it was through my grandparents that I came to understand something deeper—a personal relationship with God.
 Their quiet, unwavering trust in Him made an impression that would stay with me for life.

 In the years that followed, I served as a non-commissioned officer in the U.S. Army during the Reagan era and spent the greater part of my professional life in federal law enforcement.
 While in my law enforcement career, I had the honor of serving alongside U.S. and coalition forces in the Middle East during a critical time in our nation’s efforts abroad.
 Not many years later, I had the further privilege of serving as a core faculty member at the FBI Academy in Quantico, Virginia.